 - Multiple sub lamination constructions will add an additional .002” of tolerance when multiple sub-lamination structures are laminated into the final assembly.

-If you’re considering Class 3 than the annular ring value would increase an additional .001” so for a single lamination cycle we typically ask for a .006” annular ring.
+If you are considering Class 3 then the annular ring value would increase an additional .001” – so for a single lamination cycle we typically ask for a .006” annular ring.
 For multiple lamination cycles we will allow a .006” annular on the first sub-lamination cycle but will ask for .007” annular ring on the following lamination cycles.

-The last item for designers to consider is what drill size does the fabricator actually drill width.
-To answer this question it would be beneficial if the designer has two rules.
-One for plated vias in which finished hole size does not matter, and two component holes sizes that typically has a lead in finished plated hole.
+The last item for designers to consider is the drill size the fabricator actually drills with.
+To answer this question, it would be beneficial if the designer had two rules.
+One rule for plated vias in which the finished hole size does not matter and a second rule for component hole sizes that typically have a lead in finished plated hole.
 Component holes should list the finished hole size and the allowed tolerance.

-Component holes.
-These values can vary between fabricators.
+Component holes’ values can vary between fabricators.
 For component holes, a fabricator must compensate the drill size for plating and variations of the hole size after all fabrication processes have been complete.
-Here are typical value and these values should be considered during the DRC checks in CAD.
+Below are the typical values, and these values should be considered during the DRC checks in CAD:

-Immersion finishes ENIG, ENEPIG or Silver the drill size is .004” bigger than the finished hole size.
+- For immersion finishes, like ENIG, ENEPIG or Silver, the drill size is .004” bigger than the finished hole size.

-Hot Air solder level (HASL) finish the drill will be .006” larger than the finished hole size.
+- For hot air solder level (HASL) finish, the drill will be .006” larger than the finished hole size.
 HASL cools down in an ununiformed manner and closes down the finished hole size.